yurii-github/my-library/README.md

 - MySQL and SQLite support
 - synchronization with filesystem (renames, deletes)
 - migrations
-- compact: optimizes DB via run vacuum for SQLite or table optimization for MySQL
 - configuration is done via web interface